alllianka/About_me/README.md

 ### Hobbies

-In my free time, I like to swim, watch series, paint, and read literature.
+In my free time, I like to swim, watch series and read literature.

 ### My photo